A burst pipe is one of the most frustrating things that can happen in your home.

 2. Using A Rubber Gasket

-One of the most effective temporary solutions is to place a small piece of rubber gasket over the leak.
-Then, secure a hose clamp (or multiple clamps, depending on the leak size) around the gasket.
-This will help take some stress off the damaged portion and prevent further leaking.
+A handy temporary fix is placing a small piece of rubber gasket over the leak.
+Then, secure it with a hose clamp or two, depending on how big the leak is.
+This method relieves stress from the damaged area, helping to curb further leaks.

 But remember that this is only a short-term solution, and you’ll need to call a plumber to fix the burst pipe properly.